ykonlan/ykonlan/README.md

 - 👋 Hi, I’m @ykonlan
-- 👀 I’m interested in backend development and eventually fintech
+- 👀 I’m interested in backend development
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on fintech related projects
+- 💞️ I’m looking to collaborate on any interesting projects as an open minded person
-- 📫 How to reach me ...on gmail at yoemankonlan@gmail.com
+- 📫 You can reach me on gmail at yoemankonlan@gmail.com
 - 😄 Pronouns: HE/HIM
 - ⚡ Fun fact: I am obssessed with football too